 Quick Look at the Other Candidates

 Sometimes you can get an idea of what teams Vegas is high on by looking at the odds.
 I think Penn St is one of those teams.
 The Nittany Lions surprised last year and are expected to be even better.
 They are the only school besides Alabama with multiple players listed.
-Those two being Saquon Barkley (RB) and Trace McSorely (QB).
+I already mentioned Barkley and not to far back is Trace McSorely (+3500).

 My Early Heisman Prediction